Company town: United States

 Bay Lake, Florida and Lake Buena Vista, Florida are controlled by The Walt Disney Company.

 Bryce Canyon City, Utah is a current company town incorporated in 2007, consisting solely of Ruby's Inn's property and its third-generation owners, the Syrett family.

+Morenci, Arizona is a census-designated place (CDP) and company town built for workers at the Morenci Mine, the largest copper mining operation in North America.

 In 2021, the governor of Nevada, Steve Sisolak, announced a plan to launch so-called "Innovation Zones" in Nevada to attract technology firms.
 The zones would permit companies with large land areas to form governments with the same authority as counties, including imposing taxes, forming school districts and courts, and providing government services.
 The measure to further economic development with the "alternative form of local government" has not yet been introduced in the Legislature.
 Sisolak pitched the concept in his State of the State address on January 19.
 By allowing tech corporations to establish their governments, the plan is hoped to bring in new businesses at the forefront of "groundbreaking technologies" without the state cutting taxes or paying economic rent that previously helped Nevada attract companies like Tesla Inc.

 In March 2021, Elon Musk announced plans to incorporate the Boca Chica area of far southeastern Texas, the site of a SpaceX rocket manufacturing and launch facility, as the city of Starbase.
 Some have labeled the plans and SpaceX's existing operations in the area as an example of a company town.
 After voters approved a municipal ballot measure, formal incorporation of the city of Starbase occurred on May 20, 2025.
 Bobby Peden, a SpaceX vice president, is the first mayor of the city.